This is part of my series on Intensive and Extensive Learning.

 Examiner: Oh interesting.
 So I guess Astana is fairly big.

 Examiner: I meant that for Kazakhstan, Astana is big.
 If it’s the second biggest city in the country, then it’s fairly big.
 So, now what is your favorite part of Astana?

 Student: The Left Bank, I think.
 It’s very beatiful and Ak Orda is there.

 Notice that in a dialogue the student cannot prepare very much because he or she doesn’t know what the questions are going to be.
 So students have to learn to improvise.
 They can’t prepare a speech or write down their lines and just read them.
 So they have to think and speak at the same time.
 Also in a dialogue, if a student makes a mistake or says something unclear they get immediate feedback in a relatively gentle way.
 The examiner can say, “I don’t understand…” or “Did you mean…?”
 And students will have to learn to speak around vocabulary gaps–if they don’t have the right word, they have to explain it in another way or use a synonym.

 This is all realistic practice.
 When we speak with our friends, we don’t know what they are going to say.
 Sometimes we have to explain what we mean a second time or ask for clarification.
 So having students dialogue with each other or with you, the teacher, provides great practice.
 Dialoguing with a teacher can also give students confidence because it puts them on an equal footing with the teacher.
 It provides teachers with a chance to correct errors gently or steer students to better ways of expressing themselves through targeted questions.
 And IELTS textbooks provide wonderful starting questions for dialogues.

-So in short, both TOEFL and IELTS practice can be very useful in giving students great speaking exercises.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+So in short, both TOEFL and IELTS practice can be very useful in giving students great speaking exercises.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.